ste6anos/v3_hrvThesis/README.markdown

   - Processes each patient’s data using `FileUtils` methods, saving results in Parquet format.

 - **preprocessing.py**:
-  - Defines the `HRVPreprocessor` class for preprocessing BBI data with rules like 'range_250_2000', 'karlsson', 'acar', and 'malik' (implementation not provided).
+  - Defines the `HRVPreprocessor` class for preprocessing BBI data with rules like 'range_250_2000', 'karlsson', 'acar', and 'malik'.

 ## Notes